Directory

 Bio

-A member of the English department since 2008, Deborah Weiss specializes in the long eighteenth century and the history of the novel.
-She received her BA summa cum laude from Washington University and her PhD from the University of Chicago.
-In her research, Weiss focuses on the engagements of eighteenth-century women novelists with the social and economic ideas of the Enlightenment.
-Weiss teaches courses on the eighteenth- and nineteenth-century novel, British literature in the Enlightenment, sexuality, and gender in the long eighteenth century, and Jane Austen.
+Deborah Weiss specializes in the long eighteenth century and the history of the novel.
+She received her BA summa cum laude from Washington University in St. Louis and her PhD from the University of Chicago.
+In her research, Weiss focuses on the engagements of eighteenth-century women novelists with the social, educational, and economic ideas of the Enlightenment.
+Weiss teaches courses on the eighteenth- and nineteenth-century novel, British literature in the Enlightenment, women novelists of the early Romantic period, sexuality and gender in the long eighteenth century, eighteenth-century children’s literature, Gothic fiction, and Jane Austen.
 She is the co-coordinator of the English Honors Program and the faculty sponsor for the English Majors & Minors Association (EMMA).

 Monographs